List of Frozen characters: Oaken

+Oaken also has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the Walt Disney Animation Studios characters who gather outside the studio while Mickey Mouse organizes them, and being part of the group photo with the rest of the characters.

-An alternate version of Oaken (played by Darcey Johnson) also appears in the television series Once Upon a Time in the season 4 episode "Family Business", where Belle stops in his store by asking where to find rock trolls.
+An alternate version of Oaken also appears in the television series Once Upon a Time in the season 4 episode "Family Business", where Belle stops in his store by asking where to find rock trolls.

 Duke of Weselton

-The Duke of Weselton (voiced by Alan Tudyk) is a dignitary from Arendelle's neighboring duchy Weselton, and the secondary antagonist of Frozen.
+The Duke of Weselton is a dignitary from Arendelle's neighboring duchy Weselton, and the secondary antagonist of Frozen.
 Weselton was, for many years, Arendelle's closest partner in trade, and the Duke maintained a healthy business relationship with Arendelle for the purpose of exploiting the kingdom's riches.
 He's determined to get close to the new queen Elsa, until her magical secret is revealed.
 Then he's the first to call her a monster and try to turn her own kingdom against her.
 At the end of the film, Kai announces that Arendelle would no longer have relations with Weselton.
 A recurring gag is that his home territory's name is mispronounced as "Weaseltown", which irritates him.

-Although the Duke of Weselton does not appear physically in Frozen II, while Elsa is in Ahtohallan traversing the caverns she encounters snowy manifestations of various figures from her past, including the Duke.
+Although the Duke of Weselton does not appear physically in Frozen 2, while Elsa is in Ahtohallan traversing the caverns she encounters snowy manifestations of various figures from her past, including the Duke.

+The Duke of Weselton appears as the main antagonist of LEGO Disney Frozen: Operation Puffins, where after losing his position for his actions, he trains a group of puffins to steal the pieces of Arendelle Castle, in order to build his own castle while taking revenge on Elsa and Anna in the process.

-An alternate and younger version of the Duke of Weselton (played by Jonathan Runyon) also appears in the television series Once Upon a Time in the season 4 episode "The Snow Queen", attempting to woo the princess Helga of Arendelle out of self-interest, and later trying to do the same with her sister Ingrid, who scared him away with her ice powers.
+An alternate and younger version of the Duke of Weselton also appears in the television series Once Upon a Time in the season 4 episode "The Snow Queen", attempting to woo the princess Helga of Arendelle out of self-interest, and later trying to do the same with her sister Ingrid, who scared him away with her ice powers.